clcollins/homelabCloudInit/simpleCloudInitService/README.md

 dnf install -y cloud-init
 ```

 Cloud Init is actually four different services (at least with Systemd), each in charge of retrieving config data and performing configuration changes during a different part of the boot process, allowing for greater flexibility in what can be done.
-While it is unlikely you will intereact with these services directly much, it is useful to know what they are in the event you need to troubleshoot something:
+While it is unlikely you will interact with these services directly very often, it is useful to know what they are in the event you need to troubleshoot something:

 * cloud-init-local.service
 * cloud-init.service